-Approval of the department chair, dean, and provost are necessary.
-If the department chair does not support the request, the reasons for denial must be provided in writing, and the request is automatically forwarded to the dean for further review.
+Approval of the department chair/school director, dean, and provost are necessary.
+If the department chair/school director does not support the request, the reasons for denial must be provided in writing, and the request is automatically forwarded to the dean for further review.
+In colleges where there is no department or school, the dean will function as department chair in these processes.